GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/README.md

 We also support a few "special actions", which are triggered by setting a top-level field `TEST` on the object:

-* Setting TEST: APPLY is a no op as this is the default value for the TEST field.
+* Setting `TEST: APPLY` is a no op as this is the default value for the TEST field.

-* Setting TEST: APPLY-NO-WAIT will apply the object without waiting for the object to be makred as ready.
+* Setting `TEST: APPLY-NO-WAIT` will apply the object without waiting for the object to be marked as ready.
 We will also not export the object.

+* Setting `TEST: READ-OBJECT` skips the apply; we read the current value of the object without changing it.

 * Setting `TEST: DELETE` will delete the KCC object and wait for the deltion to complete; it will automatically skip